Virgil Hooe: Service High School (1985–2003)

-South Anchorage
+South Anchorage (2004–2015)

 In 2004, Hooe helped head coach Judy Knecht launch the volleyball program at the newly-opened South Anchorage High School.
 Several of his Service players followed him.
 Hooe helped the South Anchorage Wolverines win their first state championship title in just their second season in 2005.
 His daughter, Morgan, became the team's starting setter in their 5–1 formation as a freshman.
 Hooe served as an assistant under Knecht until her retirement in 2015.
 He helped the team win a total of six state crowns, including the 2011 title with Morgan.

-Alaska Anchorage
+Alaska Anchorage (2016)

 After stepping down from his role at South Anchorage, Hooe joined the University of Alaska Anchorage volleyball program in 2016 as a volunteer assistant coach.
 He was encouraged to do so by his daughter Morgan, who was by then in her senior season with the Seawolves.
 Hooe was able to focus on teaching instead of the responsibilities of a head coach or top assistant.
 "I really enjoyed this year because I get to talk with kids.
 I get to be personable with them and I can talk about the game," he said.
 "The other end of the bench, that's high velocity.
 And I don't have to do that anymore."
 In his lone season with the Seawolves, he helped the team to a national runner-up finish.